ibm-cloud-docs/CDN/api.md

     [Input container](/docs/CDN?topic=CDN-input-container)

     The following attribute is part of the Input container and is **required** when deleting a Geographical Access Control rule:
-    * `uniqueId` - provide the uniqueId of the mapping that the rule to be deleted belongs to.
+    * `uniqueId` - Provide a unique ID of the mapping that the rule to be deleted belongs to.

   * **Returns** - An object of type `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_Geoblocking`.